 If you get enough sleep, if you make time for exercise, if you plan ahead for healthy eating, if you allow yourself time alone, and if you reduce your workload to something manageable and limited by a set time, you won’t be faced with the unhappy reality to which many women resign themselves.

 You absolutely can—and should—groom to your liking every day.
 Make yourself clean.
 Make yourself smell nice.
 Pamper your skin with lotions or oils.
 Nourish your hair and spend time making it presentable.
-Slap on your SeneGence favorites.
+Slap on your favorite makeup.
 Dress in a way that flatters you, even if it’s simple and plain.

 8. Earn Better Rewards for Yourself

 Most people can do that at least once a week.
 The trouble is the timing of a reward, and yes, the type.
 If a reward is as simple and affordable as ice cream or sugary coffee, you almost feel entitled to it just for waking up in the morning or keeping your children alive by the end of the day.

 You’ve heard it before, but if your goal is to lose weight, your reward every 5 to 10 lbs. shouldn’t be a visit to a restaurant or any activity that reminds you of food (i.e. going to see a movie).
 The same principle applies to other goals.

 If she hasn’t lost 10 lbs. for some time, but she’s adhered strictly to her routine for 14 days, she makes the same investment.
 It could be acrylic nails or professional waxing, but she saves for it and refuses other treats along the way.
 Every 20 lbs., she has her hair professionally done or she takes a 2-hour drive to the nearest mountain trail and gives herself an entire day of alone time amongst the crisp, refreshing mountain views.

 9. If You Can’t, then Ask

 Does someone else’s actions get in the way of some of your needs or wants?
 Inform them gently and graciously.
 Conduct absolutely no accusations.
 Be respectful.
 Be loving.

 Ask how they can contribute to make this possible for you.
 Tell them what times you expect to begin and finish specific self care activities.

 Providing them with the details—cost and schedule—of a daily self care checklist, as well as what you expect them to contribute in terms of support, enables them to truly envision the possibilities of how everything and everyone can work together as a whole.

 Remember, be uncompromising about the fact that a daily self care routine IS going to be implemented.
 What you don’t want is to depend entirely on their choices.
 Your loved ones will let you down if your plan isn’t foolproof.

 Women managed to mold their households for thousands of years to the benefit of each individual family member, as well as the community at large.
 Think back on the hardships of the past compared to the era we live in today.
 What makes you think you’re less capable than women 100 years ago, 1000 years ago?
 You can do this!

 You deserve happiness, comfort, and respect.
 Take what’s yours and holdfast to it.
 Become the queen of your home.
 It will take time and much effort, but you are going to be blown away by the woman, the wife, and the mother you’ll be after a month, after 3 months, after a year of implementing self care strategies.

 What other self care activities for women can you suggest?
 Or, are you interested in learning how to develop and prioritize self care?
-Do you have a story to share of your own personal journey toward loving yourself more?
-I’d love to read about it!